digital-asset/docs.daml.com/docs/draft/README.md

 1. Make the changes to docs in the Daml, Daml Finance, or Canton repo, create a PR, and merge into main.

-:warning: You will have to set up and build the repo you are working on before making changes and viewing locally.
+:warning: You must set up and build the repo you are working on before making changes and viewing locally.
 Make sure you follow the build instructions carefully as they may differ to here.

 2. For Daml and Canton, a snapshot is generated every 24 hours that includes the PR.
 3. The `versions.json` file in this folder defines the dependencies used by this version of the docs: